adempiere/adempiere-ui-gateway/.claude-memory/migration-plan.md

 - Four `marcalwestf` repositories (need repository migration): `adempiere-shw-zk`, `adempiere-processors-service`, `adempiere-grpc-server`, `adempiere-vue` — must be forked/merged from Systemhaus-Westfalia to adempiere org, then change Docker image publishing from Docker Hub (`marcalwestf/*`) to GitHub Container Registry (`ghcr.io/adempiere/*`)
 - One customization library repository: `adempiere-shw` must be forked from Systemhaus-Westfalia to adempiere org (as `adempiere-customizations`)

 **e)** CI/CD: use Systemhaus-Westfalia workflows as the reference (they are more up to date than adempiere's).
-Adapt `publish.yml` to publish to the adempiere org.
-Compare with adempiere's existing workflow files.
+Adapt the publishing workflow (named `publish.yml` or `release.yml` depending on repository) to publish to the adempiere org.
+Compare with adempiere's existing workflow files. **Goal:** Standardize workflow filename across all repositories (decide on either `publish.yml` or `release.yml` as the unified convention).

 **f)** `svfe-api-firmador` (El Salvador e-invoicing) is NOT migrated — it stays Westfalia-specific.